Exploring Natural Language-Based Strategies for Efficient Number Learning in Children through Reinforcement Learning: Results

-In policy based instructions, the agent receives language instructions to guide its actions.
+In action-based instructions, the agent receives language instructions to guide its actions.
 Figure \ref{fig:pbi} displays the learning/training curves of our four neural network models.
-The learning curve plots the average cumulative reward on the entire training set periodically after a fixed number of frames, with each episode composed of multiple frames or states.
-The agent powered by the attention-based neural network(model 4) and pre-trained ResNet plus BERT architecture(model 2) achieved the highest average cumulative reward in the shortest number of frames, followed by model 3.
-The worst-performing model was the agent that focused solely on image information.
-The bar plot provides a breakdown of the average cumulative reward in number ranges 0-99, 100-199, ..., 900-999.
-The average cumulative reward increases as the numbers on the x-axis increase because if an agent builds a bigger number, it receives a higher reward.
-Figure \ref{fig:pbi_te} shows the average cumulative reward for the test set.
-Agents with model 2, model 3 and model 4 were able to complete the tasks for numbers it had never seen before, indicating that those models were able to generalize to unknown numbers.
-Conversely, the agent that ignored the language input and focused only on visual cues performed the worst.
+The learning curve plots the average reward on the entire training set periodically after a fixed number of frames, with each episode composed of multiple frames or states.
+The agent powered by an attention-based neural network(Model 4) achieved the highest average reward in the shortest number of frames.
+The worst-performing model was the agent that focused only on the visual information, ignoring the language instructions.
+After training, the performance of all models on the train and test dataset is shown in Figure \ref{fig:pbi_te}.
+The box plot illustrates the distribution of average rewards collected by the four models on both the training and test dataset.
+The average reward is lower in training data because it contains numbers which can be composed with lesser number of actions and hence by building numbers in training dataset the agent collects lower rewards compared the test data.